 Finished-product specs should be gummy-specific

-What a stronger gummy specification set typically covers
+What a stronger gummy specification set covers

 - Appearance and organoleptics with clear criteria